Welcome to #GoOpen

 - Replace at least one textbook with openly licensed educational resources in the next 12 months

-- Document and share their #GoOpen implementation process and experiences so others can learn from them
+- Document and share their #GoOpen implementation process and experiences so others can

 #GoOpen Ambassador Districts commit to: